FriendsOfCake/bootstrap-ui/README.md

 ## Running Tests

-You can run the tests for Bootstrap-UI by doing the following:
+You can run the tests for BootstrapUI by doing the following:

 ```
     $ composer install
-    $ vendor/bin/phpunit
+    $ ./vendor/bin/phpunit
 ```

 ## Some Handy Links